 If somebody is injured in the accident and you are trained in administering first aid, try to help.

 Do not move an injured person.

 Have somebody call the police to report the accident.
-The person who contacts the police should tell the police that people are injured, if possible also providing the number of injured persons, so that enough emergency personnel respond to the scene.
+The person who calls the police should inform the police that people are injured.
+When possible the person should also inform the police of the number of injured persons so that enough emergency personnel are dispatched to the scene.

 Watch out for other cars.
-When it is dark, when weather conditions are poor, and sometimes out of plain bad luck, people providing help to accident victims have themselves been hit by cars while providing aid.
+It is dangerous to be on a road at any time of day.
+Risks increase when it is dark or when weather conditions are poor.
+There are many unfortunate cases in which people providing help to accident victims have themselves been hit by cars while trying to assist or while providing aid.

 If you are able to call 911, it may be possible to receive instructions on how to provide appropriate emergency medical care while you wait for the police or paramedics to reach the accident scene.